 The outside may look like one of those fancy protein bars, but these “live food” bars are about as simple as they come.
 Almonds, dates, sunflower seeds, agave, sprouted flax seeds, and sea salt (and chocolate chips in a few varieties!) combine to make a clean snack you can feel good about eating.

 the Gluten Free Bar

 Even if you’re not gluten free, hear us out.
 These are fantastic, and packed with 12 grams of protein thanks to the addition of brown rice and pea protein.
 The cranberry toasted almond is a must-try, and if you have any special dietary restrictions, they’re also vegan, non-GMO, soy-free, dairy-free, and a good source of fiber.

 Made locally in Chicago, these bars lay it all out on the front label: 3 egg whites, 6 almonds, 4 cashews, 2 dates, and no B.S.
-There’s 12 grams of protein courtesy of the egg whites and nuts, they’re paleo, and the following bars are Whole30 approved: chocolate sea salt, blueberry, coconut chocolate, coffee chocolate, and apple cinnamon.
+There’s 12 grams of protein from egg whites and nuts, they’re paleo, and the following bars are Whole30 approved: chocolate sea salt, blueberry, coconut chocolate, coffee chocolate, and apple cinnamon.

 Posted on 1/4/17.